streamnative/tgip-cn/.github/ISSUE_TEMPLATE/episode.md

 ---
 name: episode
 about: Episode Checklist (used by Episode coordinator)
-title: "TGI Pulsar NNN: $title"
+title: 'TGI Pulsar NNN: $title'
-labels: 'episode'
+labels: ''
 assignees: ''

 ---

 > This template provides the checklist for scheduling an episode.